wjzhengsh/blockchain/develop.md

 {:pre: .pre}
 {:tip: .tip}

-# Develop the network
+# Developing business networks
 {: #develop-the-network}

 ***[Is this page helpful?
 Tell us.](https://www.surveygizmo.com/s3/4501493/IBM-Blockchain-Documentation)***

 Developing blockchain solutions by using the {{site.data.keyword.blockchainfull}} Platform leverages the Hyperledger Composer open source development toolset.
-Hyperledger Composer uses a bespoke modelling language, which is combined with JavaScript transactions and access control rules to model a blockchain business network in full _before_ you deploy anything to a real blockchain network.
+Hyperledger Composer uses a bespoke modeling language, which is combined with JavaScript transactions and access control rules to model a blockchain business network in full _before_ you deploy anything to a real blockchain network.
 {:shortdesc}

-**Note**: Starter Plan provides sample applications that you can learn and try.
+**Note:** Starter Plan provides sample applications that you can learn and try.
 You can run sample applications in Starter Plan before you develop your customized business network.
 For more information, see [About Starter Plan](starter_plan.html).

-This tutorial goes through the development of a {{site.data.keyword.blockchain}} solution that begins with creating and modelling a business network, and then deploys it to a running blockchain network.
+This tutorial goes through the development of a {{site.data.keyword.blockchain}} solution that begins with creating and modeling a business network, and then deploys it to a running blockchain network.

 The following steps outline the basic development of a {{site.data.keyword.blockchain}} solution that is hosted on  {{site.data.keyword.blockchainfull_notm}} Platform: